-After eight years of agency experience, working with clients including PerkinElmer Life Science, Siemens Medical Systems, Respironics, and Polaroid, I launched what is now Angstrom Images in 2005.
+After seven years of agency experience, working with clients including PerkinElmer Life Science, Siemens Medical Systems, Respironics, and Polaroid, I launched what is now Angstrom Images in 2005.
 Since then I’ve had the opportunity to work with and learn from many fascinating clients – and collaborate with many talented designers and illustrators.
 I’ve been fortunate to grow into the industry along with Digizyme, working with them on projects since 2004 and as an employee from 2012-16.
 Much of the work here springs from that soil; recent highlights include 36 animations and illustrations for E.O.
 Wilson’s Life on Earth digital textbook, a series of animations on mass spectrometry for Waters Corporation, and a set of interactive molecular landscapes for Cell Signaling Technologies.

 My work is always changing: I am always learning new science and new tools.
 My work is always the same: helping clients communicate ideas clearly, accurately, and beautifully.